dbernheisel/phoenix-hello-world/README.md

   * Put our new resource into the router `resources "/training_lunches", TrainingLunchController`
   * `mix ecto.migrate`
   * Check it out at http://localhost:4000
-  * Whoops i meant to make it presenter, not attendee; let's change that.
+  * Whoops!
+I meant to make it presenter, not attendee; let's change that.
   * `mix ecto.gen.migration rename_attendee_to_presenter`
   * open migration file and put this into `change`: `rename table(:training_lunches), :attendee, to: :presenter`
   * `mix ecto.migrate`